 You will be given the opportunity to develop a range of skills.
 These skills are a mixture of subject specific and transferable skills.
 Some of the main transferable skills are: strong written and oral communication skills, the ability to understand complex ideas and apply these to situations, research and analytical skills, and the ability to use evidence and logic to construct a good argument.

 50% Exam / 50% controlled assessment

 The College’s E6 Programme will support your current and future aspirations.
 We suggest some volunteering or a work experience placement is a positive addition to your CV.
 You could also undertake an EPQ (Extended Project Qualification) which allows you to pursue your own topic.
 On another note – keep fit and healthy with the ‘Exercise’ strand!

 This would be an excellent course for those interested in careers within health and social care, including nursing, social work and counselling.

-There will be continuous deadlines throughout both years for coursework and controlled assessments will take place at the end of the year during the exam period May-June.
+There will be continuous deadlines throughout the year for coursework and external exams will take place at the end of the year during the exam period May-June.